+Explanatory notes to Table A7 - Budgeted Cash Flow Statement

-- Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget. - It shows the expected level of cash in-flow versus cash out-flow that is likely to result from the implementation of the budget. - 2022/2023 adjustment cash flow estimated that the municipality will have R351 thousand at year-end. - It is anticipated that he municipality will have R351 thousand at year-end provided the applied collection rate of 55% be maintained through out the year.
-As well as the cost containment, measures are applied effectively as detailed in the recovery plan. - All operating expenditure budgeted on table A4 has been budgeted to be settled in 2022/2023. - Payment to creditors and suppliers includes an amount of R25 million which is budgeted to settle debts per approved payment plans.
+Table A7 details the cash flow of the municipality and is one of the plays a pivotal role in measuring the funding of the budget.

+It shows the expected level of cash in-flow versus cash out-flow that is likely to result from the implementation of the budget.

+2023/24 draft budget cash flow estimated that the municipality will have R112 million at year-end.
+It is anticipated that the municipality will have R112 million at year-end provided the applied collection rate of 65% be maintained throughout the year.
+As well as the cost containment, measures are applied effectively as detailed in the recovery plan.

+The following strategies will be implemented in order to improve the collection of revenue

+- All operating expenditure budgeted on table A4 has been budgeted to be settled in 2023/24. - Payment to creditors and suppliers includes an amount of R53 million, which is budgeted to settle old debts per approved payment, plans and further payments outstanding over 30 days. - The municipality has prioritised the settling of outstanding debt in order to improve the budget funding position